microsoft/rushstack/api/node-core-library.ifilesystemreadfolderoptions.absolutepaths.md

 # IFileSystemReadFolderOptions.absolutePaths property

 If true, returns the absolute paths of the files in the folder.
-Defaults to \`false\`.
+Defaults to `false`<!-- -->.

 **Signature:**
 ```javascript